Property management license requirements - A comprehensive guide

 Property managers may work for residential or commercial properties.
 They typically handle all aspects of on-site maintenance, as well as the financial aspects of the complex.
 That includes collecting rent, handling payroll, showing the property to prospective renters and paying the bills for repairs and landscaping.

 Take Nevada as an example.
-Prior to applying for a property manager permit, you must have a Nevada real estate license and complete 24 hours of pre-licensing education for property management.
+Before applying for a property manager permit, you must have a Nevada real estate license and complete 24 hours of pre-licensing education for property management.
 By law, those 24 hours of classroom instruction must include specific topics that cover the legal, administrative and financial aspects of being a property manager.

-If you are a property manager who also buys or sells real estate, you must have a real estate license — regardless of where you live in the U.S.
+If you are a property manager who also buys or sells real estate, you must have a real estate license — regardless of where you live in the U.S. If you try to work without a license where that is required, you may face legal action, including fines or penalties.
+You can be fined in Nevada for acting as a property manager without a license.

-So, if you do want to become a property manager, you should contact your local state real estate division and ask how to get a property management license.
-You can typically find this information on the state attorney general's website.
-Getting a license usually entails a few specific components:
+To become a property manager, you should contact your local state real estate division and ask how to get a property management license.

 • Completing specific education